kazurayam/VerifyMonthYearInWebPageWithXPathWithoutRegex/README.md

 There is a web page http://demoaut-mimic.kazurayam.com/
 ![demoaut-mimic](./docs/images/demoaut-mimic.png)

-A datetime string `2020/5/16` is displayed in the page.
-I want to verify the dateime is TODAY.
-The datetime displayed yesterday was different from today.
-Tomorrow, it will be different.
-The datetime value moves.
+A date string `2020/5/16` is displayed in the page.
+I want to verify the date is TODAY.
+The value displayed yesterday was different from today.
+Tomorrow, it will be different from today.
+The date value displayed in the page moves.

-I do not want to edit my test script to cope with the moving datetime value, Written once, and the test should pass everyday.
+I do not want to edit my test script to cope with the moving date value displayed, Written once, the test should pass everyday.

 # Solution proposed

 1. The script needs the datetime value of TODAY.
 I will use [`java.time.LocalDate`](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html) class to get it.
 2. The `LocalDate` class provides `plusDays(int n)` and other convenient methods.
 We can calculate the date of Tomorrow (`today.plusDays(1)`) or Yesterday (`today.plusDays(-1)`) just easily.
-3. Datetime value displayed in a web page is formatted in various ways, often tailored according to Locale.
-I need to format the today's date to cope exactly with the format in the web page.
+3. Datetime value displayed in a web page is formatted in various ways.
+Often date display is tailored according to Locale.
+E.g, in Japan, I may see 令和2年5月16日.
+I need to format the today's date to cope exactly with the format applied in the web page.
 I will use [`java.time.format.DateTimeFormatter`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) to format the instance of `java.time.LocalDate` into  a String.
 4. I will create a TestObject, which is a container of CSS/XPath selector to be passed to WebDriver, with parameter which will be interpolated with the today's date when the test script is executed.
 5. I will use a XPath with `contains()` function call.
 I do not need `match()` function here.